GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Young man, in mathematics you don't understand things.
-You just get used to them.
+Documentation is a love letter that you write to your future self.

-~ John von Neumann
+~ Damian Conway
 <pre>

 </pre>